-For thousands of years, people have positioned themselves in poses like The Lotus, Salute to the Sun and Downward-facing Dog in an effort to achieve inner peace and improve physical fitness.
+For thousands of years, people have positioned themselves in poses like The Lotus, Salute to the Sun, and Downward-facing Dog to achieve inner peace and improve physical fitness.
 These individuals practice the ancient art of yoga, whose benefits are widely touted.

-Only recently, though, have some devotees come to realize that yoga and its resulting benefits can be extended to their canine companions.
-That’s why increasing numbers of people bring their pooch to yoga — or as it’s more popularly known, doga.
+However, some devotees only recently realized that they could extend yoga and its resulting benefits to their canine companions.
+That’s why increasing numbers of people bring their dog to yoga — or as it’s more popularly known, doga.

 That said, doga means different things to different instructors.
-For example, Wilson conducts her classes for humans while the dogs simply mill around.
+For example, Wilson conducts her classes for humans while the dogs are milling around.
 “When I lead a dog class, I’m not taking the dogs through any poses,” she explains.
 “I just encourage people to bring their dogs while I teach yoga to the people.”

 Dogs of any size can get into doga.
-Although many poses appear to involve lifting a dog, which would be problematic for large dogs, lifting is not a requirement.
-“I have a mastiff who comes to class regularly, and recently a Great Dane also attended one of my classes,” says Bryan.
+Although many poses appear to involve lifting a dog, which would be problematic for large dogs, lifting is not required.
+“I have a Mastiff who comes to class regularly, and recently a Great Dane also attended one of my classes,” says Bryan.

 Here are some doga poses that dogs of all sizes can perform easily with your help:

-- Puppy Paw Mudra Created by Bryan, this pose requires your dog to lie on its stomach with its front legs extended outward.
-You kneel down behind your dog and place your head on its back while holding its front legs outward with your arms.
+Created by Bryan, this pose requires your dog to lie on its stomach with its front legs extended outward.
+You kneel behind your dog and place your head on its back while holding its front legs outward with your arms.
 Then you turn your head to one side.

-- Heart-to-hound Mudra This pose, also created by Bryan, simply requires you to place one hand on your heart and the other on your dog’s heart.
+This pose, also created by Bryan, requires you to place one hand on your heart and the other on your dog’s heart.
 Close your eyes and breathe slowly.

-Getting Started Think doga might be a great way for you and your dog to spend time together?
+Think doga might be an excellent way for you and your dog to spend time together?
 Here’s how to get started:

-Be realistic Don’t expect your dog to be a canine contortionist.
+Don’t expect your dog to be a canine contortionist.
 Striking a classic Lotus pose is probably far beyond your pet’s physical, much less mental, capability.
 That doesn’t mean your dog can’t get into the spirit of yoga along with you.
-Plenty of poses are easy for both people and pooches to master.
+Plenty of poses are accessible for both people and dogs to master.

-Recognize talent Your dog may not be able to do a Lotus or a Tree, which involves complex human body movements, but many everyday canine postures are very similar to yoga poses.
-For example, a typical doggie play bow — front legs on the ground, hind legs standing, rear end and tail in the air — is similar to the classic Downward-facing Dog pose practiced by human yoga adherents.
+Your dog may not be able to do a Lotus or a Tree, which involves complex human body movements.
+Still, many simple canine postures are very similar to yoga poses.
+For example, a typical doggie play bow — front legs on the ground, hind legs standing, rear end, and tail in the air — is similar to the classic Downward-facing Dog pose practiced by human yoga adherents.

-Look for classes Many major metropolitan areas hold occasional doga classes.
+Many major metropolitan areas hold occasional doga classes.
 For example, Wilson offers her classes to raise funds for the Washington Humane Society.
 If you can’t find a doga class, consider searching for a traditional yoga class or instructor.
-Ask if that person would be willing to teach doga or at least allow dogs to join their humans.
+Ask if that person would be willing to teach doga or allow dogs to join their humans.
 YogaFinder online contains a searchable worldwide directory of yoga classes.

-As you and your dog practice doga together, you’re both likely to gain more than simply a few minutes of quality time together.
+As you and your dog practice doga, you’re both likely to gain more than merely a few minutes of quality time together.
 “The word ‘yoga’ means union — and dogs are pack animals, so they are all about union,” says Bryan.
 “Union in yoga means discovering a feeling of connection to all living things.
 In doga, we move toward that union by first feeling that open-hearted connection to our dogs, then opening up to a broader connection.”